deployphp/recipes/docs/sed.md

 # SED recipe

-This recipe is a very simple implementation of sed to search and replace variables in your configuration files.
-The idea was to replace critical configurations with placeholder and reaplce them during the deployment with Deployer.
+This recipe is a very simple implementation of sed to search and replace variables in your deployed files.

 ### Installing